filtercutter/Website/_posts/2013-05-22-filtercutters-orchestra.md

 ---
 layout: post
-title: "Filtercutters Dubstep Orchestra"
+title: "Filtercutter's Dubstep Orchestra"
-description: "slike."
+description: "Filtercutter's Dubstep Orchestra."
 tags: [Live, Orchestra, Dubstep]
 comments: false
 ---

 This is a concept put together by Filtercutter, with a will to perform Live Dubstep.
 It was made as a collaboration of a friends musicians, and was kind of a unique thing in the Balkan region at the time.
-With all the techy equipment, trippy sounds are done by jam sessioning and experiments on the fly.
+With all the techy equipment, trippy sounds are made by jam sessioning and experiments on the fly.
 Band was active during 2008. and 2009.

 mixing desk - sampler - keyboards - drums + microphones